DubbaDing/carSalesApp/README.md

 DESCRIPTION OF VARIABLES AND FUNCTIONS:
     Variables:
+        -type [string]:
-        type [string]: The type of vehicle.
+            Description: The type of vehicle.
             Options: SUV, Sports, Compact.
             Default: "N/A"
+        -color [string]:
-        color [string]: The color of the car.
+            Description: The color of the car.
             Options: Green, Metallic Pink, 24k Gold
             Default: "N/A"
+        -interiorFabric [string]:
-        interiorFabric [string]: The material the interior is made from.
+            Description: The material the interior is made from.
             Options: Cloth, Leather
             Default: "N/A"
+        -typeCost [int]:
-        typeCost [int]: The additional cost for the type var above
+            Description: The additional cost for the type var above
             Default: 0
+        -colorCost [int]:
-        colorCost [int]: The additional cost for the color var above
+            Description: The additional cost for the color var above
             Default: 0
+        -interiorFabricCost [int]:
-        interiorFabricCost [int]: The additional cost for the interiorFabric var above
+            Description: The additional cost for the interiorFabric var above
             Default: 0
+        -basePrice [int]:
-        basePrice [int]: The default price of the car.
+            Description: The default price of the car.
 The total price for the car is basePrice+typeCost+colorCost+interiorFabricCost

     Functions:
-        chooseType:
+        -chooseType:
             Description: Prompts the user for a type option.
 The option is validated.
 The chosen type is stored at type and the associated cost is stored as typeCost.
             Parameters: none
             Return: void
-        chooseColor:
+        -chooseColor:
             Description: Prompts the user for a color option.
 The option is validated.
 The chosen color is stored at color and the associated cost is stored as colorCost.
             Parameters: none
             Return: void
-        chooseInteriorFabric:
+        -chooseInteriorFabric:
             Description: Prompts the user for a interior fabric material.
 The option is validated.
 The chosen material is stored at interiorFabric and the associated cost is stored as interiorFabricCost.
             Parameters: none
             Return: void
-        calcPrice:
+        -calcPrice:
             Description: This function adds the basePrice and additional costs associated with the options selected.
             PArameters: none
             Return: [int] Dollar value of the total price of the car with all additional costs added.